-Dewey Decimal Classification, the library's shelving system
+DDC, the Library's shelving system

-Books in the "Book Collection" are placed on open shelves, where you pick up the book you want yourself.
-In the library search service, the call nr shows you which shelf/section to go to.
+Books in the "Book Collection" are placed on open shelves, where you can pick up the book you want yourself.
+In the library search service, the "Call No" shows you which shelf/section to go to.
 Within each call number section, books are sorted alphabetically by author’s last name or the first word in the book title, which is shown after the Call Number.
 Under "Library," the information will tell you at which LiU library the book is located.